Electricity sector in Hong Kong

-Electricity sector in Hong Kong ranges from generation, transmission, distribution and sales of electricity covering Hong Kong.
+The Electricity sector in Hong Kong ranges from generation, transmission, distribution and sales of electricity covering Hong Kong.
 The combustion of coal, natural gas and oil are the main sources of electricity in Hong Kong.
 The electricity sector contributes 60.4% of Hong Kong's total greenhouse gas emissions.

-There are two main providers of electricity in Hong Kong.
+There are two main providers of electricity in Hong Kong, namely the Hongkong Electric Company and CLP Power Hong Kong Limited.